|

 Command Reference >

-| Abort the concurrent process. | Ctrl-C Ctrl-C |
+stop-process| Abort the concurrent process. | Ctrl-c Ctrl-c |

 This command makes a concurrent process (see start-process)

-believe that you typed Ctrl-C (or, for Unix, the interrupt key).
+believe that you typed Ctrl-c (or, for Unix, the interrupt key).

-Under Windows NT/2000/XP/Vista, providing a numeric argument makes
+Under Windows, providing a numeric argument makes this command send a

-this command send a Ctrl-Break signal instead of the usual Ctrl-C
+Ctrl-Break signal instead of the usual Ctrl-c signal.
+A numeric

-sending a Ctrl-C character.
-A numeric argument has no effect under
+argument has no effect under Unix.

 More info:

-Copyright (C) 1984, 2011 Lugaru Software Ltd. All Rights Reserved.
+Epsilon Programmer's Editor 14.04 manual.
+Copyright (C) 1984, 2021 by Lugaru Software Ltd. All rights reserved. |